dentremor/Software-Defined-Infrastrucure/doku.md

 $ apt-get install libpam-ldapd
 ```

-After the installation a window will open, where we can configure the package.
+After the installation, a window will open where we can configure the package.

 In the following window we need to enter the hostname to our active directories.

 ![](images/pam1.png "Screenshot")

-After that we need to enter the distinguished name.
+After that, we need to enter the distinguished name.

 ![](images/pam2.png "Screenshot")

 ![](images/pam3.png "Screenshot")

-After the configuration the installation of the package will be finished, and we need to reboot our server.
+After the configuration, the installation of the package will be finished, and we need to reboot our server.

-Now that we can run `request`:
+Now we can run a `request`:

 ```plaintext
 id daniel